In Pictures: Ranveer Singh Gets Injured On Padmavati Set But What He Did Next Will Win Your Heart!

 that he did not realise it till cut was called."

-When Everyone Realised He Is
+When Everyone Realised He Is Hurt Badly..

 "It was only after he started bleeding profusely from the head